network transaction fees

-Coin's first chart (in US$ terms) - Green area is total transaction fees per day, in US$; Blue line is average transaction fee, in US$.
+Coin's first chart (in US$ terms) - Green line is total transaction fees per day, in US$; Blue line is transaction fees per block, in US$.

-Coin's second chart (in coin terms) - Green area is total transaction fees per day, in coins; Blue line is average transaction fee, per byte of data accepted into each block, in coin's smallest denomination (except in Ethereum's case):
+Coin's second chart (in coin terms) - Green line is total transaction fees per day, in coins; Blue line is transaction fees per block, in coins:

 network transaction fees explained